jeenskim/jeenskim.github.io/_posts/2025-04-06-Installing FeniCSx with CUDA-enabled PETSc using Spack.md

 Generally, for systems with large dofs such as LES simulations, `Assemble` process takes 10~20 % of the total computation time and Solving linear system takes 80~90%.
 Therefore, it is more efficient to accelerate the process of solving linear systems.

 PETSc provides GPU support for solving linear systems.
-To that end, the type of `petsc4py.PETSc.Vec` and 'petsc4py.PETSc.Mat' should be set as a GPU-compatible type using `petsc4py.PETSc.Vec.SetType('CUDA')` and the type of 'petsc4py.PETSc.Mat'
+To that end, the type of `petsc4py.PETSc.Vec` and 'petsc4py.PETSc.Mat' should be set as a GPU-compatible type using `petsc4py.PETSc.Vec.SetType('CUDA')` and `petsc4py.PETSc.Vec.SetType('AIJCUSPARSE')`, respectively.

-A.setType("aijcusparse")
-x.setType("cuda")
-b.setType("cuda")
+'''
+A.setType("AIJCUSPARSE")
+x.setType("CUDA")
+b.setType("CUDA")
+'''

+To use this option, PETSc should be configured with cuda option.
+In addition, hypre option should be activated while configuring PETSc to use the hypre preconditioner.

+In spack, PETSc with cuda and hypre option can be installed using this:

+'''
+spack install petsc +cuda +hypre
+'''